Cosmological parameter inference with Bayesian statistics: Examples with SimpleMC

 \subsection{Models of the Universe}

 The base example corresponds to the flat $\Lambda$CDM model, already explored in Section \ref{example1}, but now including the full observations presented in Section \ref{sec:observations} and using the SimpleMC code.
-The SimpleMC code is easily manageable and its documentation can be found in \cite{simplemc}.
-Here, in order to test the Friedmann equation \eqref{friedmann3} with the data, we consider as free parameters (along with flat priors): the total matter dimensionless density parameter $\Omega_m \in [0.05,1.5]$, the baryon physical density $\Omega_b h^2 \in [0.02,0.025]$ and the dimensionless Hubble constant $h \in [0.4,1]$.
-Then, assuming the base $\Lambda$CDM model we let the curvature of the universe be a free parameter (model o$\Lambda$CDM), with its corresponding flat prior $\Omega_k \in [-1.5,1.5]$.
-Moreover, because the cosmological constant is only a particular case for the dark energy equation-of-state $\omega=-1$, we let $\omega$ be a free parameter with flat priors $\omega \in [-2.0,0.0]$ and labelled it as model $\omega$CDM.
+Here, in order to test the Friedmann Equation \eqref{friedmann3} with the data, we consider as free parameters (along with flat priors): the total matter dimensionless density parameter $\Omega_m \in [0.05,1.5]$, the baryon physical density $\Omega_b h^2 \in [0.02,0.025]$, and the dimensionless Hubble constant $h \in [0.4,1]$.
+Then, assuming the base $\Lambda$CDM model, we let the curvature of the Universe be a free parameter (model o$\Lambda$CDM), with its corresponding flat prior $\Omega_k \in [-1.5,1.5]$.
+Moreover, because the cosmological constant is only a particular case for the dark energy equation-of-state $\omega=-1$, we let $\omega$ be a free parameter with flat priors $\omega \in [-2.0,0.0]$ and labeled it as model $\omega$CDM.
 We may combine the addition of curvature and constant $\omega$ to define the o$\omega$CDM model.
-In order to go even further and describe a dynamical dark energy, we use the CPL parameterization for the equation of state with flat priors on the parameters $\omega_0 \in [-2.0,0.0]$ and $\omega_a \in [-2.0,2.0]$; and labelled it as $\omega_0 \omega_a$CDM model.
-Again, we can incorporate the curvature of the Universe to the CPL parameterization, named it as o$\omega_0 \omega_a$CDM. \\
+In order to go even further and describe a dynamical dark energy, we use the CPL parameterization for the equation of state with flat priors on the parameters $\omega_0 \in [-2.0,0.0]$ and $\omega_a \in [-2.0,2.0]$ and labeled it as $\omega_0 \omega_a$CDM model.
+Again, we can incorporate the curvature of the Universe to the CPL parameterization, named as o$\omega_0 \omega_a$CDM.